 - POLI1110-The Government and Politics of Canada (3)

 Free Form Curriculum Information

-The certificate in Aboriginal Studies requires the completion of at least 24 credits in courses designated as “aboriginal content” courses (some courses may have additional pre-requisites).
+The certificate in Indigenous Studies requires the completion of at least 24 credits in courses designated as “Indigenous content” courses (some courses may have additional pre-requisites).

 Note: The following courses would not normally be accessible to students in a certificate program due to the individual course pre-requisites and the requirement of admittance to the Bachelor’s degree programs for upper level courses.
 In special circumstances, however, it may be possible for non-traditional students to be admitted to these courses, which may count towards the credits for the certificate.

 - ARCH 3060 Summer Field Training in Archaeology

 - ANTH 3270 First Nations Natural Resource Management